fvsch/kirby-twig/README.md

 1. Only a subset of Kirby’s functions and helpers are exposed to Twig templates.
 The `$page`, `$pages` and `$site` objects are available (as `page`, `pages` and `site`), but only a fraction of Kirby’s many helper functions are.
 See [doc/templating.md](doc/templating.md) for more info.

-2. Likewise, normal PHP functions are not available to Twig templates.
-If you want full PHP power, use PHP templates, or write [Controllers that send data to your templates](https://getkirby.com/docs/developer-guide/advanced/controllers).
-Note that Twig already gives you a lot of tools for working with strings and arrays: [Twig Reference](http://twig.sensiolabs.org/documentation#reference).

-3. By design, Twig will *not* let you include files from outside the `site/templates` directory.
+2. By design, Twig will *not* let you include files from outside the `site/templates` directory (except with the `snippet()` function).
 If you have a use case where this is a problem, please open an issue.

 ## Displaying errors